whosonfirst/whosonfirst-www/www/blog/2018/02/27/why-of-the-how/index.md

 codebase itself but in as much as a large number of people are never going to read those comments it seems like it a useful practice to do pursue, here on the blog, as well.
-If other people have similar questions [we'd be happy to answer them](https://www.twitter.com/alloftheplaces/) and maybe we will start a general "why of the how" series of posts.
-In the meantime, here's what I said to Gary:_
+If other people have similar questions [we'd be happy to answer them](https://www.twitter.com/alloftheplaces/) and maybe we will start a general "why of the how" series of posts._

+_In the meantime, here's what I said to Gary:_

 ---

-Did I mention I have #feelings about Elasticsearch (ES) ?
+Did I mention I have _#feelings_ about Elasticsearch (ES) ?

 Everything you've just described is one reason we're still using 2.4.
-It was enough of a time-sink just migrating from 1.x to 2.x that there's never been a compelling reason to upgrade again beyond "5 is bigger than 2".
+It was enough of a time-sink just migrating from 1.x to 2.x that there's never been a compelling reason to upgrade again beyond "3 (or 5 in the case of Elasticsearch, which skipped versions 3 and 4) is bigger than 2".

 Worse, I began to have little confidence that updating from version `x` to version `y` wasn't just going to be time wasted because I soon as I was done I would have to upgrade to version `z`.

 I realize this is pretty much the defining characteristic of "modern software development" but that doesn't make it right.

 ![](images/mushrooms-bowl.jpg)

-I suppose if Elastic are already talking about "version 8" it might be worth the effort but it's hard not to feel grumpy about it all.
+I suppose if Elastic are already talking about "version 8" [it might be worth the effort](https://readwrite.com/2011/02/10/pinboard-creator-maciej-ceglow/) but it's hard not to feel grumpy about it all.
 Anyway, all the ES stuff is kept here:

 * https://github.com/whosonfirst/es-whosonfirst-schema

 The first thing I would suggest are branches and PRs.
 Even just creating a milestone and outlining all the migration issues would be useful.
 All of the code to index ES is kept here:

 * https://github.com/whosonfirst/py-mapzen-whosonfirst-search/blob/master/mapzen/whosonfirst/search/__init__.py